leomccormack/convhull_3d/README.md

 ## Contact

-If you have any questions, or spot any bugs, please email: leo.mccormack@aalto.fi
+If you have any questions, or encounter any bugs, please email: leo.mccormack@aalto.fi